apache/yunikorn-site/docs/developer_guide/deployment.md

 **Note** the latest yunikorn images in docker hub are not updated anymore due to ASF policy.
 Hence, you should build both scheduler image and web image locally before deploying them.

 **Note** the imaging tagging includes your build architecture.
-For Intel, it would be `amd64` and for Mac M1, it would be `arm64v8`.
+For Intel, it would be `amd64` and for Mac M1, it would be `arm64`.

 ## Setup RBAC for Scheduler
+In the example, RBAC are configured for the yuniKorn namespace.
 The first step is to create the RBAC role for the scheduler, see [yunikorn-rbac.yaml](https://github.com/apache/yunikorn-k8shim/blob/master/deployments/scheduler/yunikorn-rbac.yaml)
 ```
-kubectl create -f scheduler/yunikorn-rbac.yaml
+kubectl create -f deployments/scheduler/yunikorn-rbac.yaml
 ```
 The role is a requirement on the current versions of kubernetes.